jsreport/website/_posts/asp-net-mvc-render-pdf-from-view.md

 ```

 And now you can try to visit the page and it should open a pdf instead of html.

+jsreport will evaluate all your css files and even javascript.
+You only need to keep in mind that every resource like script or style has to be linked with absolute url.

 ####Quick notes for more sophisticated scenarios.